 A protein shake is just a convenient way to increase the amount of high-quality protein you get from your diet.

 Mixing up and drinking a protein shake is faster, easier and a lot more convenient.
-You fill a glass with water, add the protein powder, mix it up with a fork, and drink it.
+You fill a glass with water, add a scoop of protein powder, mix it up with a fork, and drink it.
 That’s not going to take much longer than about 5 minutes.

 It’s quick and it’s easy.